MarcToussaint/robotics-course/docs/source/getting_started.md

   Ensure that after installing `robotic`, your IDE supports tab completion for ry classes and methods.

-  If tab-autocomplete for jupyter does not work, try `pip3 install
+  If tab-autocomplete for jupyter does not work, try `python3 -m pip install --user jedi==0.17.2`
-    --user jedi==0.17.2`

 ## Installing the tutorial notebooks